After protests, Northam orders removal of iconic Lee statue

 McAuliffe said in the aftermath of the Charlottesville rally, where a woman was killed after an avowed white supremacist drove a car into a crowd, that he lacked the authority to remove the statue without General Assembly approval.
 Some activists and attorneys, including staff of the American Civil Liberties Union of Virginia, disagreed.

-Northam said earlier this year that he was still studying the issue.
+Northam, who can’t seek reelection because Virginia governors cannot serve consecutive terms, said earlier this year that he was still studying the issue.

 The statues on Monument Avenue are among the most prominent collection of tributes to the Confederacy in the nation.

-Today, Lee’s 21-foot (6-meter) bronze equestrian sculpture rises atop a pedestal nearly twice that tall on a grassy circle 200 feet (about 61 meters) in diameter.
+Today, Lee’s 21-foot (6-meter) sculpture rises atop a pedestal nearly twice that tall on a grassy circle 200 feet (about 61 meters) in diameter.

 Northam noted the enormous size of the monument in his remarks Thursday.